 Many surrounding Midwest states have determined their turtle populations can only be sustainably managed by entirely closing commercial harvest (see, e.g., North Dakota, South Dakota, Nebraska, Kansas, Illinois, and Indiana).
 The Commission considered this approach.
-However, as an interim measure and pending the results of HF 2357's five-year study, the Commission has instead determined that commercial and recreational harvest can continue so long as turtles are protected during their peak mating season, egg-laying females are protected during most of their nesting season, and turtles are protected while they are congregated in wintering colonies.
+However, as an interim measure and pending the results of HF 2357's five-year study, the Commission has instead determined that commercial and recreational harvest can continue so long as egg-laying females are protected during most of their nesting season, and with restrictive daily catch and possession limits.
 The proposed rule is structured accordingly.